Nobel, Intelligent, Good-Natured

 Standard Poodles are incredibly adaptive and well-rounded, especially when it comes to their character, and if you spend enough time with one, you will quickly see that they have many different sides to them.

-Poodle enthusiasts like to refer to this as “an air of distinction”.
+Breed enthusiasts like to refer to this as “an air of distinction”.
 Even though the old stereotype gathered around this breed does not do it justice, when living with a Standard Poodle, you will be able to see where it came from.

 This breed has a particular affinity for running, swimming, hunting, and agility due to their retriever roots, making Standard Poodles high-energy with daily exercise needs.

 Although Standard Poodles are the calmest and low-energy within the breed, they do require the most exercise, and standards are considered the best athletes of the group simply because of their size and strength.
-Poodles are very adaptable and are fine for apartment dwellers as long as they get their daily walk.
+They are very adaptable and are fine for apartment dwellers as long as they get their daily walk.

 Daily walks are enough for this breed, but they do prefer a yard of some sort to run and play in.
-Don’t neglect this dog’s exercise demands because low physical activity can lead to a high-strung Poodle.
+Don’t neglect this dog’s exercise demands because low physical activity can lead to a high-strung dog!

 We often think the poodle originated in France (thus the French Poodle), but no one really knows the exact origin of the breed.
 The French, however, called the breed, "Caniche," meaning "duck dog.”